jskskjnekd/Directory-Encryption-Tool/README.md

 5. decrypt files and replace.

 Can you please create a methods for 2 and 3?
-I can do the rest.
+I can do the rest, because it is nearly identical to what I have written for lock & unlock.